Top UK worry? Climate change rises up to challenge Brexit

 Instead, turning winter heating down and taking more journeys without cars were popular choices for action.

-Anna Beswick of Adaptation Scotland, a government-funded programme to boost climate change resilience, said honest conversations were needed about the trade-offs required to combat climate change.
+Anna Beswick of Adaptation Scotland, a government-funded program to boost climate change resilience, said honest conversations were needed about the trade-offs required to combat climate change.

 “People will engage if it’s relevant for them and they have a real voice,” she said - something her group was working to build with community groups.